UKHO/docs/quality-assurance/test-code-standards.md

 * Timely.
 A unit test should not take a disproportionately long time to write compared to the code being tested.
 If you find testing the code taking a large amount of time compared to writing the code, consider a design that is more testable.
 * Unit Test coverage should aim to cover around 80% of code.
 * Aim for one assertion per test.
+* Use a mutation testing tools such as [Stryker](https://stryker-mutator.io/docs/stryker-net/introduction/) to give an objective score regarding the quality of the unit tests

 [Microsoft unit testing best practices](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices) provides further guidance on unit testing.